Genetic erosion: Consequences to populations and individuals

-Loss of agricultural and livestock biodiversity
+Drivers in the loss of agricultural and livestock biodiversity

 Genetic erosion in agricultural and livestock is the loss of biological genetic diversity – including the loss of individual genes, and the loss of particular recombinants of genes (or gene complexes) – such as those manifested in locally adapted landraces of domesticated animals or plants that have become adapted to the natural environment in which they originated.
+For agriculture specifically, this can mean any loss of a crop, a variety of a crop, or an allele.

 The major driving forces behind genetic erosion in crops are variety replacement, land clearing, overexploitation of species, population pressure, environmental degradation, overgrazing, governmental policy, and changing agricultural systems.
 The main factor, however, is the replacement of local varieties of domestic plants and animals by other varieties or species that are non-local.
 A large number of varieties can also often be dramatically reduced when commercial varieties are introduced into traditional farming systems.
 Many researchers believe that the main problem related to agro-ecosystem management is the general tendency towards genetic and ecological uniformity imposed by the development of modern agriculture.

 In the case of Animal Genetic Resources for Food and Agriculture, major causes of genetic erosion are reported to include indiscriminate cross-breeding, increased use of exotic breeds, weak policies and institutions in animal genetic resources management, neglect of certain breeds because of a lack of profitability or competitiveness, the intensification of production systems, the effects of diseases and disease management, loss of pastures or other elements of the production environment, and poor control of inbreeding.